Bajaj Auto Ltd.

 A copy of the BRR will be made available by email to any shareholder onrequest.

 Pursuant to amendment in the Listing Regulations 2015 top 1000listed entities based on market capitalisation are required to submit a BusinessResponsibility and Sustainability Report with effect from the FY2023.

 Secretarial Standards of ICSI

-CP No. 572) to undertake the secretarial audit of the Company.Secretarial Audit Report for the year 2015-16 issued by him in the prescribed form MR-3 isannexed to this Report.
+CP No. 572) to undertake the secretarial audit of the Company.Secretarial audit report for the year 2021-22 issued by him in the prescribed form MR-3 isannexed to this Report.

 The secretarial audit report does not contain any qualificationreservation or adverse remark or disclaimer made by the secretarial auditor.

 In addition to the above and pursuant to SEBI Circular dated 8 February2019 a report on secretarial compliance by Shyamprasad D Limaye for the financial yearended 31 March 2022 has been submitted with the stock exchanges.
 There are noobservations reservations or qualifications in that report.